 The Lifetime fish cleaning table with sink is almost fifty inches long and two feet wide.
 This provides ample room to gut and clean your catch, then fillet it for an evening meal.
 The table also has a “faucet” at one end, which is actually a detachable sprayer nozzle that can connect to a garden hose and the campground’s water supply.
 The fact that it’s detachable makes it much more useful for cleaning a fish.

 One of the best things about the Lifetime is its portability.
 Not only do the legs fold up, but the tabletop folds in half.
 This design introduces some durability issues, as the table isn’t as capable of holding up heavy loads.
-You have to respect a table-style camp sink that is only two by two feet wide though.
+You have to respect a table-style camp sink that is only two by two feet wide.

 This is one of the largest folding sink tables you can buy, with a tabletop that’s 49 by 24 inches.
-Around two-thirds of that area is countertop space with the remaining third occupied by the sink basin.
+Around two-thirds of that area is countertop space, with the remaining third occupied by the sink basin.
 All that counter space functions as a cutting board; there’s even a groove running along the outside edge to drain moisture, juices, or blood.
-It’s one of the reasons that the Flash Furniture is the best portable sink for cleaning fish on.
+It’s one of the reasons that Flash Furniture is the best portable sink for cleaning fish on.
 To get a size of the size of your fish, there’s also a ruler printed along the side of the table.

 The Flash Furniture portable fish cleaning table is also one of the most durable camp sinks on the market.
-The legs on each end are tied together with a crossbeam and each of the legs is connected to the tabletop by a folding crossbeam.
+The legs on each end are tied together with a crossbeam, and each of the legs is connected to the tabletop by a folding crossbeam.
 When you’re cleaning fish with a sharp knife, you’ll appreciate that extra stability.

 The obvious downside to this table is that it’s quite a bit pricier than the other folding sink tables, at around $200.
-You get what you pay for though, the Flash Furniture table is one of the largest portable sink tables out there, so you’ll have plenty of space to clean your catch when you reel in the big one.
+You get what you pay for, though, and the Flash Furniture table is one of the largest portable sink tables out there, so you’ll have plenty of space to clean your catch when you reel in the big one.
 For its size, it’s not terribly heavy, but since the tabletop does not fold, you’ll need over four feet of cargo space to fit this in your vehicle.

 Portable Camping Sink

 These types of sinks look a lot like the things you’ve got at home at your counter.
 Each includes a faucet, a washbasin, but most importantly, a water reservoir that you can pressurize.
 They’re operated via a foot pump that can push several gallons of water through the faucet head.
-It won’t be the same pressure as you’d have at home, but it certainly beats washing your hands in a basin with no running water, or just using hand sanitizer.
+It won’t be the same pressure as you’d have at home, but it certainly beats washing your hands in a basin with no running water or just using hand sanitizer.

 If only the best in handwashing technology will do, the SereneLife is tough to beat.
 It’s a portable camping sink with a foot pump, providing running water without the need to be connected to a campground’s water supply.
 The foot pump also has an advantage when you’re handling raw meat – you won’t need to touch the faucet to get the water flowing.
-This will cut down on the time you have to spend disinfecting everything afterward (not to mention preventing foodborne illness).
+This will cut down on the time you have to disinfect everything afterward (not to mention preventing foodborne illness).

 There is also a soap dispenser next to the faucet.
 Unfortunately, the soap doesn’t have its own foot pump, so you’ll need to contaminate its handle to get your hands lathered up.
 Some users also complain that pumping the soap dispenser requires a lot of effort.

 Like its predecessor, this SereneLife portable camping sink provides all the comforts of home but while using a larger seven-gallon storage tank and a foot pump to give you running water.
 This version is considerably larger than the previous model, weighing in at 17 lbs with dimensions of 28”x16.5”x31.5”.
-It is not the most portable sink, but the extra size proves beneficial for washing dishes, clothes, or a freshly caught fish.
+It is not the most portable sink, but the extra size proves beneficial for washing dishes, clothes, or freshly caught fish.
 The basin also has an internal shelf that keeps everything a little more organized while you’re washing up.